Does Brave Young Minds have openings for new individual therapy and/or parent coaching clients?

 Who do you work with?

-I work with kids, teens, and young adults ages 3 to 23ish who are struggling with anxiety and OCD.
-I also help parents and guardians with managing tantrums, meltdowns, and aggression.
+We work with kids, teens, and young adults from PreK through college/graduate school who are struggling with anxiety and OCD.
+We also help parents and guardians with managing tantrums, meltdowns, and aggression.

 Do parents/guardians attend every therapy session?